collocations.org

 Prison officers are threatening to take strike action.

-during a/the ~
+during a/the strike

 There was a continual police presence during the strike.

-~ against
+strike against

-~ by
+strike by

-a strike by tax collectors
+a strike by air traffic controllers

-~ for
+strike for

 a strike for a ten-hour day

-~ in protest at
+strike in protest at (BrE)

-a strike in protest at the government''s economic policies
+a strike in protest at the government's economic policies

-~ in support of
+strike in support of

 Miners staged a one-day strike in support of the steel workers.

-~ over
+strike over

-a strike over wages
+a strike over pay

 PHRASES